NCAR/ConfigMaster/README.md

 When you clone the repository, you will also get several subdirectories named example1 to example{N}.

-Example 4 is the latest, and most useful example.
-Since it is still relatively simple, and will fit most users needs, I recomend you start there.
+Examples 4 and 5 are the latest, and most useful examples.
+Since they are still relatively simple, and will fit most users needs, I recommend you start there.

 ## Example 1
 A simple example with logging support turned off.